user-simon/tundra/README.md

 ## 🕹️ User Input

 User input is facilitated through a macro that displays a form with specified fields inside a dialog.
 The return value of the macro invocation is a struct containing the values entered by the user for each field.
 Both the values and the fields are stored as members of unspellable structs created inside the macro — no runtime lookup is required!
-Here is an example of showing such a form:
+Here is an example of such a form:

 ![dialog form demo](img/dialog_form.png)